Member Guide

 Online Platform and Mobile App Access

-As soon as you sign up for your CrowdHealth Membership, you can download and log into the CrowdHealth app and will be able to access your Member Portal through the website.
+As soon as you sign up for your CrowdHealth Membership, you can download and log into the CrowdHealth mobile app and will be able to access your Member Portal through the website.
 Because our app and portal contain information and tools that are reserved for active and oriented Members, you will not be able to utilize the full app functionality until your Membership start date.
 Please note that without access to our app via a smart device, you will not be able to utilize certain features of your CrowdHealth Membership.

 Self-Pay Patient Status

 CrowdHealth isn’t insurance, so you do not have an ID card, Member number, or benefits group to submit on patient intake or other insurance-type forms.
-At any medical visit, you’ll just indicate that you are an uninsured, or"self-pay," patient.
+At any medical visit, you’ll just indicate that you are an uninsured, or "self-pay," patient.

 Health Event Specifics